Sample Page

 Technology

 Unlike earlier tokamak efforts such as the Joint European Torus or ITER, HH70’s magnet system is built entirely with high-temperature superconductors.
 The choice of ReBCO significantly reduces the reactor’s required volume.[2]
-The number 70 reflects the major radius.[5]
+The number 70 reflects the major radius.[6]
 A similar approach is under way at Commonwealth Fusion Systems, building SPARC.
-First plasma in 2024 is evidence of a first-mover advantage for China.[6]
 In late 2024, HH70 created a toroidal magnetic field exceeding 1 tesla.[7]

 See also